peteroupc/peteroupc.github.io/colorgen.md

 **Note:** As used in the [CSS color module level 3](http://www.w3.org/TR/css3-color/), for example, colors in the HTML color format or the 3-digit format are in the (nonlinearized) [_sRGB color space_](#sRGB_and_Linearized_RGB).

-<a id=Named_Colors></a>
-### Named Colors

-Certain specific colors can be given specific names, such as "red", "blue", or "orange".
-In general, lists of named colors are outside the scope of this article, but some of them are discussed in some detail in my [colors tutorial for the HTML 3D Library](./html3dutil/tutorial-colors.html#What_Do_Some_Colors_Look_Like).

-Converting an RGB color (such as one in 8/8/8 format) to a named color is equivalent to&mdash;
-- retrieving the name keyed to that color in a hash table, or returning an error if that color doesn't exist in the hash table, or
-- finding the [nearest color](#Color_Difference_and_Nearest_Colors) to that color among the named colors, and returning the color found this way (and/or that color's name).

-Converting a named color to an RGB color is equivalent to retrieving the RGB color keyed to that name in a hash table, or returning an error if that name (or optionally, its lower-cased form) doesn't exist in the hash table.

-**Note:** As used in the [CSS color module level 3](http://www.w3.org/TR/css3-color/), for example, named colors defined in that module are in the (nonlinearized) [_sRGB color space_](#sRGB_and_Linearized_RGB).

 <a id=Color_Spaces></a>
 ## Color Spaces